-- This module offers a detailed overview of key trends in French filmmaking and society since the early 1990s, from both a domestic and a transnational perspective.
+- This module offers a detailed overview of key trends in French filmmaking and society since the mid 1990s, from both a domestic and a transnational perspective.
 It examines cinema’s role in representing and negotiating a range of social issues, from France’s wealth divide to issues of identity politics linked to questions of (trans-/)national, ethnic, gendered and sexual identity or technological and other social changes.
 It simultaneously explores a variety of current approaches to the study of French film, placing emphasis on industrial processes as well as critical and reception contexts, notably in relation to the concepts of arthouse and mainstream cinema.
 The aesthetics of French cinema will thus be analysed alongside the medium’s mediation of major recent socio-cultural developments.

 - Representative student feedback on the module since I began teaching it in 2014/15:

 'The course leader's expertise is extremely high, which subsequently produces high-quality and engaging material.
 The pace is very clear and the use of film extracts helps to break up the lecture and solidify and exemplify new ideas and concepts.'